tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 Tradecloud will send a new purchase order to the supplier when an order event has been triggered.

-## Choose the appropriate API to receive the order message
+## Choose the appropriate API to receive an order

 First choose either the webhook API or the polling API to receive order messages: